aidant842/MilestoneProject4/README.md

    - environment variables are hidden.
    - debug is turned off in the production version.
    - secure payments via [Stripe](https://stripe.com/) - Test payments only
+   - Images aren't right clickable, to stop the average user from right-click saving.
 * Custom built admin tools
     - Ability to add, edit and delete products.
     - Ability to access on-site inbox, with messages sent from users.
 Option to mark message as read.